-My first memory of bone broth the delicious smell in our house the day after Thanksgiving.
+My first memory of my bone broth recipe is the delicious smell in our house the day after Thanksgiving.
 Every year as soon as the family left and the house was quiet, my dad would be in the kitchen throwing what was left of the turkey bones (and seemingly everything else on the counter) into a pot.
 Overnight the T-Day scraps would turn into a magical soup that we would have in batches throughout the winter.
-Of course, then it was called turkey stock and we only ate it because it tasted good, not because it was the elixir of life!
+Of course, then it was called turkey stock and we only ate it because it tasted good, not because of the health beneftis!

-Enter 2015 and stock is called broth and it is neck and neck with coconut oil in the race for total health domination!
-Now please don’t take my joking as negativity towards bone broth.
+Fast forward to today, and now stock is called broth and touted as the elixir of the gods!
 Although the health claims of bone broth lack a lot of scientific evidence, I do feel that there is enough historical and cultural evidence to prove that it is pretty darn good for you.
 Specifically when it comes to kicking up your immune system, reducing joint pain and digestive health*.

 However, this is not a blog to convince you of the health benefits of bone broth.
 It is simply to share a delicious recipe that I use as a base for soups, a warm drink when I’m congested and flavor for cooking.
 Once cooked, I freeze the broth so I can easily thaw and throw into dishes for a boost of flavor.